bradietilley/pest-stories/docs/documentation.md

 ## Actions

-An action (`BradieTilley\StoryBoard\Stories\AbstractAction`) is a closure-driven callback that may be used in one or more stories, in order to execute a sequence of events/actions that lead to a state where you can test a given feature/limitation.
+An action (`BradieTilley\StoryBoard\Stories\Action`) is a closure-driven callback that may be used in one or more stories, in order to execute a sequence of events that lead to a state where you can test a given feature/limitation.

-A Action (`BradieTilley\StoryBoard\Stories\Action`) is designed to seed an environment either before you begin testing, such as creating existing records, modifying configuration values, etc, and are also designed to perform actions where may assert your expectations against.
+Examples of actions are: creating existing records, modifying configuration values, etc.

 Read more about [Actions](/docs/actions.md).